jervert/node-upload-images/README.md

 # node-upload-images
-Upload images with Multer, and edit with Graphicsmagick
+Upload images with Multer, and auto-resize with Graphicsmagick